 5. No-medical-exam life insurance is available

-If you’re between the ages of 50 and 80, you may qualify to purchase up to $50,000 in permanent life insurance with no medical exam.
-The application is simple.
-Your acceptance is based on your answers to just three health questions and other details you may be asked to provide.
-Once you’re approved, there’s no waiting period.
-Benefits start on the first day of coverage and can last your entire life.
+If you're between the ages of 50 and 80, you may qualify to purchase permanent life insurance with no medical exam.
+The applications are usually simple.
+Your acceptance is based on health information you provide or give a life insurance company permission to obtain.

 This article is provided by New York Life Insurance Company for informational purposes only.
 This article is not intended to provide tax, legal or accounting advice.
 Please consult your own tax or legal advisor for advice specific to your circumstances.